jq6l43d1/proxmox-lxc-docker-fix/README.md

 ## ✅ The Solution

-This repository provides three tools that automatically apply the AppArmor workaround to Proxmox LXC containers:
+This repository provides tools that automatically apply and manage the AppArmor workaround for Proxmox LXC containers:

 1. **`pve-script-wrapper.sh`** - Universal wrapper for Proxmox community scripts
 2. **`pve-docker-fix`** - Fix existing containers that are already broken
+3. **`pve-docker-rollback`** - Remove the workaround when upstream fixes are available
-3. **`pct-patched`** - Internal wrapper (used automatically by pve-script-wrapper.sh)
+4. **`pct-patched`** - Internal wrapper (used automatically by pve-script-wrapper.sh)

 ### How It Works